grantcottle/prime_table/README.md

 -------------------------
 This program will print a multiplication table of prime numbers given a amount 4 attempts total
-Type number of primes you want: 10 +----+----+----+-----+-----+-----+-----+-----+-----+-----+-----+
+Type number of prime numbers you want otherwise default is 10:
++----+----+----+-----+-----+-----+-----+-----+-----+-----+-----+
 |             Generate 10 prime numbers in a table             |
 +----+----+----+-----+-----+-----+-----+-----+-----+-----+-----+